The answer to “what is search intent?” can be distilled into one word: WHY.

 That last example is a local search.
 It’s common for local searches to have commercial investigation intent, like “coffee near me” or “upper east side realtor.”

-Many times, the wording of a query points to the intention behind it, which can help us look at these in the aggregate.
+Often, the wording of a query points to the intention behind it, which can help us look at these in the aggregate.
 For example, the intent of someone who Googles “buy iphone” is clearly to purchase an iPhone (a transactional query).

 Someone searching for “how to make sourdough starter” is obviously looking for instructions on how to do something (an informational query).